kobanya/nevek/README.md

 5. city names = magyar.telepules
 6. names of counties = magyar.megye
 7. names of rivers = magyar.folyo
-8. he days of the week = magyar.nap
+8. The days of the week = magyar.nap
 9. the months of the year = magyar.honap
 10. fruits = magyar.gyumolcs
 11. vegetables = magyar.zoldseg